D-PG 140.4-9 X-TRA

 Know which pressure washer brand you want?
 Use the links to go straight to our reviews and find your ideal model:

 This data is crucial for our testing, too.
-If a brand falls far below the category average, we take away the manufacturer's Best Buy recommendations and won’t recommend any of its products unless a marked improvement in reliability is shown.
+If a brand falls far below the category average, we take away the manufacturer's Best Buy recommendations and won’t recommend any of its products unless a marked improvement in satisfaction is shown.